0cjs/sedoc/ee/packages.md

 - [_(Quad) flat pack_][wp fp] (QFP) have gull wing (or "S") leads on all four side and are soldered to the surface of a PCB.
 Pin spacings are typically 50, 30 and 20 [mil][] (1.27, 0.51 and 0.30 mm)
+- [_Dual/quad-flat no-leads_][wp fn] (DFN, QFN, MLF, SON — micro leadfame
+  and small-outline no leads, many other name variants) have contacts on the bottom around the perimiter and a central pad for heat transfer to the PCB.
+Similar to leadless QFP?

 ### 0.1"/2.54mm lead spacing: